bitcointranscripts/bitcointranscripts/bitcoin-explained/aaron-and-sjors-discuss-what-s-new-in-bitcoin-core-v30.md

 Sjors: 00:43:32

 I don't believe so.
-And Demandpool does plan to do that, but I don't think they've actually launched this yet.
+And Demand pool does plan to do that, but I don't think they've actually launched this yet.
 So there was a bit of a chicken egg.

 Aaron: 00:43:40